-- The approval of partnership candidates and external growth operations; - The compensation of the members of the GEB; - The approval of disciplinary action decided by the latter.
+- the approval of partnership candidates and external growth operations; - the compensation of the members of the GEB; and - the approval of disciplinary action decided by the latter.

 The GGC is required to meet at least every four months.
-It may comprise between eight and sixteen members including two members who are not Mazars partners.
+It may comprise between eight and 16 members including two members who are not Mazars partners.
 As of August 31st, 2021, there were 12 members of the GGC.
 Elected every four years, the next GGC elections are due in December 2024.

-To improve the efficiency and focus of the GGC's oversight, it is organised into sub committees for risk and for remuneration.
+To improve the efficiency and focus of the GGC' oversight, it is organised into sub committees for risk and for remuneration.